 ECMs have 4 functions as stated below:

-Maintenance Development Function: creates a maintenance log for
+- Maintenance Development Function: creates a maintenance log for each freight wagon;

-Maintenance Management of a Fleet Function: drafts documents,
+- Maintenance Management of a Fleet Function: drafts documents, orders maintenances;

-Maintenance Supply Function: carrying out maintenance of a car
+- Maintenance Supply Function: carrying out maintenance of a car or its parts.

 Many Changes are on the way for Turkey!